 This section explores the variation in the error dataset and the component dataset for which we have used Principal Component Analysis (PCA).
 Let tu and tv be the principal component score sets corresponding to PCA run on the u and v matrices respectively.
 The scores density in Figure-5 corresponds to the first principal component of u, i.e. the first column of tu.

-Since higher prediction errors corresponds to high scores, the plot shows that the PCR, PLS1 and PLS2 methods are influenced by the two levels of position of relevant predictor components.
+Since higher prediction errors correspond to high scores, the plot shows that the PCR, PLS1 and PLS2 methods are influenced by the two levels of position of relevant predictor components.
 When the relevant predictors are at positions 5, 6, 7, 8, the eigenvalues corresponding to them are relatively smaller.
-This also suggests that PCR, PLS1 and PLS2 depends heavily on the position of the relevant components and the variation of these components affect their prediction performance.
+This also suggests that PCR, PLS1 and PLS2 depend greatly on the position of the relevant components, and the variation of these components affects their prediction performance.
 However, the envelope methods appeared to be less influenced by relpos in this regard.